SamKurb/CHIP-8-Emulator/README.md

 ## To-do:
 - Improve user friendliness (add an easier way to swap ROMS and alter settings rather than directly changing source code)
 - Maybe add a GUI to see memory contents etc
+- Add more features to debug mode
+- Refactor some codee

 ## References used for gathering the CHIP-8 specification (these are the main ones):
 - https://en.wikipedia.org/wiki/CHIP-8 For general information on how everything is structured, as well as opcode specifications